-My approach to science involves three main goals:
+My approach to science involves several main goals:

-- Rigorous field manipulations to test for the importance of conceptually or theoretically developed interactions.
+- Rigorous field manipulations to test for the importance of conceptually or theoretically important species interactions.

 - Search for novel interactions which may be pervasive in nature but have escaped our attention.